Skadaii/skadai/README.md

 *Creation of an action list in the utility ai*
 </div>

-An action is composed of methods and a consideration
+An action is composed of methods and a consideration.

 ### **Consideration**
 Taking an action into account will be evaluated and will give a value between 0 and 1, this value is evaluated from an input and a curve.